UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 ```
 Note the data type is the abstract base-class.
 This allows us to use polymorphism to perform a run-time switch between different concrete classes (a real and a mocked in this case).

-The only place this can be modifed is in the constructor, shown below:
+The only place this can be modified is in the constructor, shown below:

 ```C#
      public MainPageViewModel(SayingsAbstractModel WithModel)